Anastasia-e/my-favourite-project/README.md

+# My first push

 ### Create a new user on GitHub

 Go to [GitHub](https://github.com) and create a new user for yourself.

+IMPORTANT: Submit your username to Sampo and Juho from [HERE](https://docs.google.com/forms/d/1sPgajPRnoF4w3GFfciVIQS-Jz2V1MQLKMnuSfiMLOJ4/viewform) so we can add you rights to the project.

 ### Set up GitHub application